 Number 1: Kim Novak

 You know, sometimes I feel really bad for her.
 I mean, she deserved way more then what she got during her career.
-She always been overlooked for her acting ability solely on the fact that she happened to be in the same era of the ‘blonde bombshell.’
-The studio tried to mould her into something she wasn’t and for that, I truly believed her career suffered.
+She has always been overlooked for her acting ability solely on the fact that she happened to be in the same era of the ‘blonde bombshell.’
+The studio tried to mold her into something she wasn’t and for that, I truly believed her career suffered.
 Luckily for the limited amount of movie she did do, hold up just perfectly.